My blog is reader supported. When you purchase through links on this site, I may earn a commission.

 View Lovevery

-"She built the same shape sorter every day for two weeks.
-I have never seen a toy with that kind of sustained engagement at that age."— my friend Anna, mom of a 14-month-old, on the Babbler Play Kit
+"She built the same shape sorter every single day for two weeks.
+Two weeks.
+I have never seen any toy hold her attention like that."— my friend Anna, on the Babbler Play Kit, about her 14-month-old

 What I'd change